Dereferencing

 *somePtr = 69; // Modifies the value stored at the memory address

-When working with pointers to class members, the ->
+When working with pointers to class members, the -> operator is often used for dereferencing.

 class SomeClass